 Learning is fun and finally grasping that concept that has boggled your mind for so long is an extremely satisfying feeling!
 I look forward to working with your family and passing my love of learning along to your children.

-Illinois State University - BA, Elementary Education
+Undergraduate Degree: Illinois State University - Bachelor in Arts, Elementary Education

 How can you help a student become an independent learner?